atulpandey98/LinkedIn-Post-Scraper/README.md

 What is this?:

-    It's often seen that people want to share some content with the interested people on linkedin.
+    It's often seen that people want to share some content with the interested people on LinkedIn.
 But when many people put their emails on the comment section, it becomes impossible to send it to each of them.

     That's when the automation comes.

-    All we need is to put the url of the post and we can get all the emails to local storage.
+    All we need is to put the URL of the post and we can get all the emails to local storage.

 Requirements: